cypress-io/cypress-documentation/content/api/cypress-api/require.md

 ---

-`Cypress.require` enables utilizing dependencies within the [`cy.origin()`](/api/commands/ callback function.
+`Cypress.require` enables utilizing dependencies within the [`cy.origin()`](/api/commands/origin) callback function.
 It is used to require modules such as [npm](https://www.npmjs.com/) packages and other local files.

-It is functionally the same as the
+It is functionally the same as using
 [CommonJS `require()`](https://nodejs.org/en/knowledge/getting-started/what-is-require/)
-used in NodeJs.
+in browser-targeted code.

 ## Syntax